-While snowmobiling does not require years of practice or training, it does require proper preparation and awareness.
-Here are our tips on what to wear, how to prepare, and links to helpful resources and outfitters in Grand County to make your snowmobiling trip a success:
+While snowmobiling doesn't require years of practice or training, it does require proper preparation and awareness.
+Here are our tips on what to wear and how to prepare, as well as links to helpful resources and outfitters in Grand County to make your snowmobiling trip a success:

-You may want to wear another layer of fleece, followed by snow bibs, a wind- and-snow-resistant winter coat, a neck gator and thick gloves.
-Another essential item is a snowmobile helmet, which will not only protect your head, but offer insulation from the cold.
+You may want to wear another layer of fleece, followed by snow bibs, a wind- and snow-resistant winter coat, a neck gator and thick gloves.
+Another essential item is a snowmobile helmet, which will not only protect your head, but also proved insulation from the cold.

 Hint: Be sure to avoid cotton layers.
-Cotton absorbs moisture and once you are wet, you will not only get cold, you will stay cold.
+Cotton absorbs moisture and once you're wet, you won't just get cold, but you'll also stay cold.

-If you are new to snowmobiling, we strongly urge that you go out with an outfitter for the first time.
+If you're new to snowmobiling, we strongly urge that you go out with an outfitter on your first time out.
 Their knowledge of equipment and operations is only surpassed by their in-depth study of local terrain and familiarity with changing conditions.
-Not only will you be in great hands with one of Grand County's outfitters, but you will enjoy yourself more.
+Not only will you be in great hands with one of Grand County's outfitters, but you'll also enjoy yourself more.

-Outfitters provide snowmobiles as well as safety equipment, such as helmets.
-Inquire directly with an outfitter on what else may be included in a packaged tour.
+Outfitters provide snowmobiles as well as safety equipment like helmets.
+Inquire directly with an outfitter on what else may be included in a package tour.

 Snowmobiling tours vary by length of outing and terrain covered.
-When you inquire about a tour, put some thought into the type of setting and trails you'd like to explore.
+Before you inquire about a tour, think about the type of setting and trails you'd like to explore.

-Tamer journeys can follow meadow and forest backcountry trails; more adventurous trips can take in steeper pitches and open bowls where you can open the throttle a bit and play in the powder.
+Tamer journeys typically follow meadow and forest backcountry trails, while more adventurous trips traverse steeper pitches and open bowls where you can open the throttle a bit and play in the powder.
 View our terrain guide for more information on some of the rides you can find in Grand County.

 Either way, traveling with a guide allows you to explore the right terrain when conditions allow.

 Snowmobiling is undoubtedly fun for the entire family.
-However, Colorado law dictates that no person under the age of 10 years old can operate a snowmobile.
-For more on age restrictions and regulations, visit the FAQ page of the Colorado Snowmobile Association's website.
+However, Colorado law dictates that no person under the age of 10 years old is allowed to operate a snowmobile.
+For more on age restrictions and regulations, visit the FAQ page on the Colorado Snowmobile Association's website.

 Grand County includes some of the most dazzling snowmobiling terrain in the country.
-We've compiled a Terrain Guide to Snowmobiling Grand County to help sort out the features of the different areas.
+To help you sort out the features of the different areas, we've compiled this Terrain Guide to Snowmobiling Grand County.